 Sussex County Master Gardener Workshops// here is the normal content // ?>

-Classes are free unless otherwise specified (two), and all will be held at the Elbert N. and Ann V. Carvel Research and Education Center, 16483 County Seat Highway, Georgetown, Del.
+Classes are free unless otherwise specified (one), and all will be held at the Elbert N. and Ann V. Carvel Research and Education Center, 16483 County Seat Highway, Georgetown, Del.
 The center is just down the street from Sussex Tech.

 Pre-registration is required.
 Register Online Here

 Master Gardeners are working volunteers and are supported by Delaware Cooperative Extension through the University of Delaware and Delaware State University Extension offices.
 University of Delaware Cooperative Extension and the United States Department of Agriculture (USDA) cooperating.
 Prohibits discrimination on the basis of race, color, national origin, sex, disability, religion, age, veteran status, gender identity or expression, or sexual orientation or any other characteristic protected by applicable law.
 If you have special needs that need to be accommodated, please contact the office two weeks prior to the event.

 2018 Sussex County Master Gardener Workshops:

 Time to start thinking of the coming gardening season!
 Our schedule includes a wide variety topics which will help you have a fabulous garden this year.
 Of special note, the Master Gardeners are hosting a presentation and book signing by Author Ruth Clausen.
 The classes are free, unless otherwise specified, and held at the Elbert N. and Ann V. Carvel Research and Education Center, 16483 County Seat Highway, Georgetown 19947